 The Florida Tech Investment Club invites students from every discipline to come together to be creative, share ideas, and explore business opportunities and invest in the stock market with seed real money from the club.
 Guest speakers are invited to share their experiences and to help members make better business and investment decisions.

 Accounting internships are an important part of the student experience at Florida Tech.
 Each student has an opportunity to work side by side with field experts at a variety of large and small CPA firms, high-tech companies, governmental entities, nonprofit organizations, and service or industrial companies, including:

 These accounting internships are a hands-on way to obtain experience in the field while also forging connections that can later lead to a career.

-In addition to accounting internships, Florida Tech students also take part in a comprehensive accounting practicum, allowing them to perform a “live case analysis” on a business of their choosing.
+In addition to accounting internships, Florida Tech students also perform a “live case analysis” on a business of their choosing.
 The accounting practicum bridges the gap between classroom studies and the real world, easing the transition from accounting student to industry professional.

 Each student is matched with a host organization of interest where he or she learns how the organization functions and gains practical insight into problem-solving and decision-making processes.
 Students also gain experience in corporate social responsibility by becoming actively engaged in a community organization.
 Some of these organizations include:

 This research experience provides students with an opportunity to learn about a company and the accounting field beyond college and accounting internships.